 Loans or a line of credit can be excellent choices to boost working capital, improve cash flow, purchase inventory, or cover other essential business needs for your company.
-However, a business line of credit is one of the best funding tools for small businesses because of its many unique benefits.
+However, a business line of credit is one of the best funding tools for small businesses because of its unique benefits.

 What Is a Business Line of Credit?